bass coast Waterline Townships

 As well as significant infrastructure and technical upgrades, the hall revitalisation includes new outdoor community areas and a mural that delves into Birregurra’s history and also represents the hall as a traditional community meeting place.

 Girgarre Revival: The Sound of Our Spirit Rising

-To support these activities, the town hall will undergo a revitalisation with the installation of new quilted acoustic sound curtains created by the Girgarre Quilters in collaboration with quilter, teacher and curator Gloria Loughman.
+The project will also include a refurbishment of the local Memorial Hall, with the installation of new quilted acoustic sound curtains created by the Girgarre Quilters in collaboration with internationally renowned quilter, teacher and curator Gloria Loughman.

 LAKE TYERS BEACH

-The Oasis: Creativity on the Edge of the Desert
+The Oasis: Creativity on the FRINGE of the Desert